RobotExMachina/Machina.NET/docs/Walkthrough.md

 ENDMODULE
 ```

 Offline mode is useful for testing purposes, to get acquaintanced with your device's native language, and to generate full programs in case you don't have access to real-time communication with your machine.
+For safety reasons, it is also the default control mode.

 ## Examples